The following abbreviations and acronyms used in this disclosure statement are defined below:

 Existing environmental laws and regulations may be revised and new laws and regulations seeking to protect the environment may be adopted or become applicable to the Company.
 These laws and regulations could require the Company to limit the use or output of certain facilities, restrict the use of certain fuels, install pollution controls, remediate environmental contamination, remove or reduce environmental hazards, or prevent or limit the development of resources.
 Revised or additional laws and regulations that increase compliance costs or restrict operations, particularly if costs are not fully recoverable from customers, could have a material adverse effect on the Company's results of operations and cash flows.

 On August 15, 2014, the EPA published a final rule under Section 316(b) of the Clean Water Act, establishing requirements for water intake structures at existing steam electric generating facilities.
 The purpose of the rule is to reduce impingement and entrainment of fish and other aquatic organisms at cooling water intake structures.
 The majority of the Company's electric generating facilities are either not subject to the rule requirements or have completed studies that project compliance expenditures are not material.
-The Lewis & Clark Station will complete a study by 2018 that will be used to determine any required controls.
-It is unknown at this time what controls are required or if compliance costs will be material.
+The Lewis & Clark Station will complete a study that will be submitted to the Montana DEQ by July 31, 2019, to be used in determining any required controls.
+It is unknown at this time what controls may be required or if compliance costs will be material.
 The installation schedule for any required controls would be established with the permitting agency after the study is completed.

 Fidelity uses hydraulic fracturing, an important common practice that involves injecting water, sand, a water-thickening agent called guar, and trace amounts of chemicals, under pressure, into rock formations to stimulate oil, NGL and natural gas production.
 Fidelity follows state regulations for well drilling and completion, including regulations for hydraulic fracturing and recovered fluids disposal.
 Fidelity reports fracturing fluid constituents on state or national websites.
 The EPA is developing a study to review potential effects of hydraulic fracturing on underground sources of drinking water; the results of that study could impact future legislation or regulation.
 The BLM issued well stimulation regulations for hydraulic fracturing operations, effective June 24, 2015, that impact Fidelity’s compliance, reporting and disclosures on operations only on BLM-administered lands.
 The BLM's regulations could increase Fidelity's compliance and operating costs, as well as delay or inhibit the Company's ability to develop its oil, NGL and natural gas reserves.